Thriving In College Despite Student Anxiety

 Mental health benefits of online therapy for students

 While some students might prefer the personal connection of in-person sessions, many find online therapy beneficial.
 It may be a practical option for those balancing studies and mental health care.
-In addition, the ease of access may make it an attractive choice for busy college students.
+In addition, the convenience may make it an attractive choice for busy college students.

 Is online therapy effective for anxiety disorders?